PierreQuentel/minilang/README.md

 When the function is called, its code block is executed.
 ```
 f(x) =
-    x >>
+    >> x
 ```
-To define a return value, use `!` followed by the value to return:
+To define a return value, use `->` followed by the value to return:
 ```
 double(x) =
-    ! x * 2
+    -> x * 2
 ```
-Reusing the code in the `@` section, we can define a function that returns the length of a list of string:
+Reusing the code in the `@` section, we can define a function that returns the length of a list or a string:
 ```
 len(x) =
   result = 0
   @ x
     result = result + 1
-  ! result
+  -> result
 ```
 or a function that tests if a character is inside a string
 ```
 has(string, char) =
   @ string:c
     c == char ?
-      ! "true"
+      -> "true"
-  ! "false"
+  -> "false"

 has("abracadabra", "a") # "true"
 ```

 exit
 ----
-Inside a loop, `!` can be followed by an expression if the loop is inside a
+Inside a loop, `->` can be followed by an expression if the loop is inside a
-function: in this case, `!` both exits the loop and returns the function value
+function: in this case, `->` both exits the loop and returns the function value

 The code above can be more concise
 ```
 has(string, char) =
     @ string:c
-        exit "true" if c == char
+        c == char ?
+          -> "true"
-    exit "false"
+    -> "false"
 ```

-If `exit` is in a function body but not in a loop, it must be followed by an expression.
+If `->` is in a function body but not in a loop, it must be followed by an expression.